 Schedule a Visit

 Group visits can be scheduled in advance at Bunker Hill Monument, Bunker Hill Museum, USS Cassin Young, and the Charlestown Navy Yard.
 Visits may include an Education Program, a Ranger-Guided talk or tour, or a visit to one of the sites.
-For updated information about making a group reservation, please visit our Reservations page.
+To schedule a school visit, please email us.

 To schedule a school visit at one of the other Freedom Trail sites, please check our partner websites: